De Jeugd van Tegenwoordig

-De Jeugd van Tegenwoordig (The Youth of Today) is a Dutch hip hop and R&B group based in Amsterdam, Netherlands, renowned for their musical approach of irreverent, humorous lyrics and electronic beats.
-Their humorous style is characterised by their frequent use of word play, lyrical flirting with languages other than Dutch and the propagating of neologisms, such as "Watskeburt?!" (cf. the English wassup).
+De Jeugd Van Tegenwoordig (The Youth These Days) is a Dutch hip hop and R&B group based in Amsterdam, Netherlands, renowned for their musical approach of irreverent, humorous lyrics and electronic beats.
+Their humorous style is characterized by their frequent use of word play, lyrical flirting with languages other than Dutch and the propagating of neologisms, such as "Watskeburt?!" (cf. the English wassup).

 Members

-The group consists of Vieze Fur (real name Freddie Tratlehner), also known as Vieze Freddie, Faberyayo (real name Pepijn Lanen), also known as P. Dronq or P. Fabergé, and Peppie, and Willie Wartaal (real name Ollicio Locadia), also known as WiWa.
+The group consists of producer Bas Bron and rappers Vjèze Fur (real name Freddie Tratlehner), also known as Vieze Freddie, Faberyayo (real name Pepijn Lanen), also known as P. Dronq or P. Fabergé or Peppie, and WiWa (real name Ollicio Locadia), also known as Willie Wartaal.
 When singing about his younger self WiWa also calls himself "Wiwaleantje" (little Wiwalean).
-Their producer is Bas Bron.

 History

 Origin

 The group originated from a project coordinated by Bas Bron to produce tracks with rapping from different Dutch rappers.
 Bron worked together with Pepijn Lanen to produce Dutch rapmusic under the name De Spaarndammerbuurtkliek.
 After watskeburt became a popular slang in Amsterdam, the two of them decided to create a song on it, which at first this was meant to stay between friends.
-Freddy Tratlehner, who knew Lanen as a rapper and was part of the group that popularised the word, brought a mutual friend to the studio to record and they eventually decided that he would be rapping in the song.
+Freddie Tratlehner, who knew Lanen as a rapper and was part of the group that popularised the word, brought a mutual friend to the studio to record and they eventually decided that he would be rapping in the song.

 Tratlehner, who was already acquainted with Olivier Locadia, formed a rap group named Baksteen.
 Locadia did not rap on Watskeburt?!, but later on recorded the song Voorjekijkendoorlopen with Bron and Tratlehner.
-Bron decided to record an album with the three of them, instead switching the composition of rappers.
-The inspiration for the name De Jeugd van Tegenwoordig came from a T-shirt that Lanen's brother wore with that name printed on it.
+Bron decided to record an album with the three of them.
+The inspiration for the name De Jeugd Van Tegenwoordig came from a T-shirt that Lanen's brother wore with that phrase printed on it.
+The name was meant to be slightly ironic since they were already in their early twenties when the band started.

-During interviews about the release of Watskeburt?!, De Jeugd van Tegenwoordig liked to spread ridiculous stories on the origin of the song.
+During interviews about the release of Watskeburt?!, De Jeugd Van Tegenwoordig liked to spread ridiculous stories on the origin of the song.
 Lanen would tell people that he found the lyrics of the song in the subway.
 The biography that would be released with the song, says that the three met each other at an audition for Idols.
 These statements where picked up by a few media outlets, usually the three would change the story to make it sound more ridiculous in other interviews.

 Watskeburt?!

 The beat for Watskeburt?! was produced by Bas Bron in late 2004.
-The lyrics was written by Vieze Fur and Faberyayo.
+The only two rappers on the song are Vieze Fur and Faberyayo.
 The phrase 'Watskeburt' derived from a text message that the Dutch rapper Heist Rockah send to his cousin.